MoeHraibe/Cyclistic-Case-Study/README.md

 Here are my top 3 recommendations:

-1. Design riding packages specific for docked bikes, with lower prices after certain mileage or duration.
+1. Design riding packages specific for docked bikes, with lower prices after particular mileage or duration.

 2. Introduces new promotions that target casual riders at their busiest times: